 Fleet Management Guide

-As with any management activity there are many views and opinions as to how best to manage it effectively and efficiently; it is one of many different approaches.
-The manual is not meant to be an all encompassing, it simply sets out a model that identifies issues required to be addressed and ways in which this might be achieved.
-This publication is available to Members only.
+This Fleet Management Guide has been presented by AfMA to help guide our members through the many aspects of Fleet Management and the legislative, organisational, safety and environmental factors that need to be considered.
+There are many views and opinions as to how best to manage a fleet.
+This is one of many different approaches.
+The Guide is not meant to be all encompassing but identifies the issues required to be addressed and ways in which this might be achieved.
+This Guide is available to Members only.

-The Self-Assessment Tool forms part of the Fleet Management Guide which is presented in a number of interrelated forms.
-There is a series of questions (Self-Assessment Tool “the activity/procedure matrix”) that the organisation needs to address in an effort to ensure it has addressed all the issues identified by the model.
-These questions are cross linked to particular set of model policies and/or procedures, each with its own individual flow diagram, which can be adapted by the organisation to provide an active management process.
-This publication is available to Members and Non-Members.
+The Fleet Management Assessment Guide forms an integral part of the Fleet Management Guide.
+This tool provides a series of questions that will facilitate the identification of risk or opportunities to improve aspects of the Fleet Management Process.
+Questions are cross linked to the relevant set of model policies and/or procedures, each with its own individual flow diagram, which can be adapted by the organisation to provide an active management process of the specified area.
+This tool is available to Members and Non-Members.